p-durlej/newsys/README.md

 If you just made a change in the source code and want to recompile, you should firstly source some environment variables into the current shell by running . s/env.sh

-If the $HOME/os386/src tree does not include the required symlinks, run make symlinks or s/mkrelse.

 Then just run the gmake command.

 Of course the toolchain is required.
 Again, amd64 is built by default.
-If you want to build i386 instead, set ARCH=i386 in the environment and run make symlinks or s/mkrelse.
+If you want to build i386 instead, set ARCH=i386 in the environment.

 ## Program development